We’re heartened by today’s decision to rescind a recent federal requirement that international students atten...

 If the College determines that a student did not provide official notification because of illness, accident, grievous personal loss, or other such circumstances beyond the student's control, one of the above-named Deans may determine a withdrawal date related to that circumstance.

 Students who officially withdraw between the beginning of a term and the end of 60% of a term are entitled to a pro-rata cancellation of that term's charges for tuition, activity fee, room and board.
 For example, if the student has completed 30% of the term, 70% of his/her charges will be cancelled.
 After 60% of the term has been completed, no charges are cancelled.
-If students remain on campus beyond their official withdrawal date, they are charged for room and board costs through the date of departure, as determined by the Office of Student Development.
+If students remain on campus beyond their official withdrawal date, they are charged for room and board costs through the date of departure, as determined by the Division of Student Development.

 Only students who withdraw from a program officially and by the end of 60% of the term are eligible for a refund.
 Insofar as possible, refunds for off-campus programs follow the pro-rata cancellation policy stated above.
 Exceptions: No part of a program fee expended on a student's behalf is refunded in the event of the student's withdrawal from a program before its completion.
 In some cases, students are obligated for expenses incurred before the program begins.
 (Note: this policy applies to Knox, ACM and other approved off-campus programs.)